GPUOpen-LibrariesAndSDKs/RadeonRays_SDK/README.md

 - Embree

-OpenCL uses GPUs and CPUs that support at least OpenCL 1.2 Vulkan supports GPUs with Vulkan 1.0 or grater
+OpenCL uses GPUs and CPUs that support at least OpenCL 1.2 Vulkan supports GPUs with Vulkan 1.0 or greater
 Embree uses Intels Optimized CPU ray casting software for x86 and x64 devices

 The source tree consist of the following subdirectories: